ariebovenberg/snug/docs/tutorial.rst

 ^^^^^^^^^^^^^^^^

-For advanced cases, each requests/response interaction of a query can be relayed through other generators.
+For advanced cases, each requests/response interaction of a query can be relayed through another generator.
 This can be done with the :class:`~gentools.core.relay` decorator.
 The following example shows how this can be used to implement redirects.